 Paragraph III.
 Meeting; time limit; adjournment.
-The General Assembly shall meet in regular session on the second Monday in January, 1955, and annually thereafter on the same day until the date shall be changed by law.
-By concurrent resolution adopted by a majority of members elected to both houses, the General Assembly may adjourn any regular session to such later date as it may fix for reconvening in regular session, but shall remain in regular session no longer than forty (40) days, in the aggregate, in each year during the term for which the members were elected.
-All business pending in the Senate or House at the adjournment of any regular session may be considered at any later regular session of the same General Assembly, as if there had been no adjournment.
-Nothing herein shall be construed to affect the power of the Governor to convoke the General Assembly in extraordinary session, or the duty of the Governor to convene the General Assembly in extraordinary session upon the certificate of three-fifths of the members elected to the Senate and the House of Representatives, as provided in Article V, Section I, Paragraph XII of this Constitution.
-If an empeachment trial is pending at the end of any regular or extraordinary session, the Senate may continue in session until such trial is completed.
+The General Assembly shall meet in regular session on the second Monday in January 1963, and every odd-numbered year thereafter, for no longer than twelve (12) days to organize, to receive the proposed General Appropriations Bill, and to attend to other matters, and reconvene on the second Monday in February of each odd-numbered year for no longer than thirty-three (33) days.
+The General Assembly shall meet in regular session on the second Monday in January, 1964, and in every even-numbered year thereafter.
+By concurrent resolution adopted by a majority of members elected to both Houses of the General Assembly, the General Assembly may adjourn any regular session to such later date as it may fix for reconvening in regular session, but shall remain in regular session no longer than forty-five (45) days in the aggregate in odd-numbered years, and no longer than forty (40) days, in the aggregate, in even-numbered years during the terms for which members were elected.
+All business pending in the Senate or House at the adjournment of any regular session may be considered at any regular session of the same General Assembly, as if there had been no adjournment.
+Nothing herein shall be construed to affect the power of the Governor to convoke the General Assembly in extraordinary session, or the duty of the Governor to convene the General Assembly in extraordinary session upon the certificate of three fifths of the members elected to the Senate and the House of Representatives as provided in Article V, Section I, Paragraph XII (Section 2-3012) of this Constitution.
+If an impeachment trial is pending at the end of any regular or extraordinary session, the Senate may continue in session until such trial is completed.